pravega/pravega/documentation/src/docs/metrics.md

     …
 }
 ```
-Using the above example, following are the required steps to register and use a metric in desired class and method:
+Using the above example, following are the required steps to register and use a metric in the desired class and method:

 1. Get a `StatsLogger` from `MetricsProvider`.